pratheeshkumar99/StockManagement/README.txt

 # CS5010GroupAssignment
-Ongoing Group Assignment for a Portfolio Manager and Simulation for CS 5010 (Spring 2024) with Professor Amit Shesh.
+Group Assignment for a Portfolio Manager and Simulation for CS 5010 (Spring 2024) with Professor Amit Shesh.

 Created by Pratheesh and Ben Piperno